 The Clean Air Program implements the Air Quality Plan (2004) and the Air Quality Action Plan (AQAP).
 The goal of the air quality program is to continually improve air quality in the community.
 Clean Air programs are completed in collaboration with the Air Quality Advisory Board, other City department, and County, State, and Federal Agencies.

 On-going projects include public outreach, pollution monitoring and reporting, the Climate Wise program (a joint initiative with the City Utilities Department), vehicle emissions reduction, the Clean Cities program for alternative fuel vehicles, pollution prevention, wood smoke reduction, indoor air quality education, and intergovernmental partnering.

 The mission of the Solid Waste Reduction Program is to implement the integrated solid waste reduction goals adopted by City Council.
 The program helps citizens reduce the amount of solid waste that is sent to landfills for disposal, and increase the amount of material recycled, reused and composted in the community.

-On-going projects include public outreach and education, operation of the community recycling drop-off site at 1702 Riverside Ave; coordination of the Fall Leaf Exchange and Christmas Tree Drop-Off programs; coordination of City's in-house recycling program; monitoring the amount of trash and recyclables collected in Fort Collins; and participation in curbside recycling by residents through biannual reports from trash haulers.
+On-going projects include public outreach and education, operation of the Timberline Recycling Center at 1903 S. Timberline Rd; coordination of the Fall Leaf Exchange and Christmas Tree Drop-Off programs; coordination of City's in-house recycling program; monitoring the amount of trash and recyclables collected in Fort Collins; and participation in curbside recycling by residents through biannual reports from trash haulers.

 Solid waste goals and policies target reductions in solid waste sent to landfills, and increases in resource conservation through citizens' efforts.
 The program sets trash hauler licensing requirements; promotes voluntary waste reduction; and works with Larimer County and other partners to increase local opportunities for material recycling and reuse.